e-Manny/OSU-Mobile-Intro-Page/README.md

 - [ ] 1.
 User can tap a button to change the color of the background view
 - [x] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [x] 4.
 Any stylistic changes that are not default options (Orange theme to match OSU school colors.
-Alert will show appropriate plural or singular form of "dog" depending on how many dows the user states he owns.)
+Alert will show appropriate plural or singular form of "dog" depending on how many dogs the user states that they own.)